nebari-dev/jhub-apps/docs/docs/create-apps/general-app.md

 ![Create app form, info and configuration sections](/img/create_app_info_and_configuration.png)

-The next section of the form allows users the option to specify environment variables which will be set on the server.
+The next section of the form allows users the option to specify environment variables which will be set in the process of deploying the app.

 ![Create app form, environment variables section, none added](/img/create_app_env_var_1.png)

-When a environment variables is added, users can then enter the key/value pair.
+To add environment variables, users can enter the key/value pair for each variable.

 ![Create app form, environment variables section, one added](/img/create_app_env_var_2.png)